This Easy Dark Chocolate Mint Bark recipe is rich and delicious! Whether you need a St. Patrick’s Day dessert or a minty fix, this will be a huge hit!

 AmazonBasics Silicone Baking Mat Sheet, Set of 2Set of 4 Reusable Silicone Macaron Baking Mats 0.75mm (2 Half Sheets and 2 Quarter Sheets), Non Stick Silicone Liner for Bake Pans and Rolling – Macaron, Pastry, Cookie, Bun, Brioche, Bread MakingRachael Ray 47425 Nonstick Bakeware Set with Grips, Nonstick Cookie Sheets / Baking Sheets – 3 Piece, Gray with Marine Blue GripsFrontier Peppermint Flavor Certified Organic, 2 Ounce BottleMcCormick Culinary Pure Peppermint Extract, 1 ptWilton Dark Green Candy Melts Candy, 12 oz.

+This Dark Chocolate Mint Bark recipe is easy and delicious!
+Whether you need a St. Patrick's Day dessert or a treat for any other holiday, this is a winner!
 Store in an airtight container (in the refrigerator) for up to 2 weeks.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 This calculation is intended for informational purposes only.
 I am not a doctor or dietician.
 This calculator is a guide, but makes no guarantee of being exact or fully accurate.

 Serving Size: 1